gamemann/XDP-Firewall/README.md

 * `pps` => The maximum packets per second a source IP can send before matching.
 * `bps` => The maximum amount of bytes per second a source IP can send before matching.
 * `blocktime` => The time in seconds to block the source IP if the rule matches and the action is block (0).
 Default value is `1`.
-* `payloadmatch` => The payload (L4 data) the packet must have to match.
-The format is in hexadecimal and each byte is separated by a space.
-An example includes: `FF FF FF FF 59`.

 #### TCP Options
 The config option `tcpopts` within a filter is an array including TCP options.
 This should only be one array per filter.
 Options include: